-According to the NAR, mortgage rates on commitments for 30-year, conventional, fixed-rate mortgages averaged 3.1% for the 2020, compared to 3.9% for 2019.
-Mortgage rates are forecasted to decrease to 3.0% throughout 2021 and increase minimally to 3.4% in 2022.
-Mortgage rates are expected to remain low through 2021.
+According to the NAR, mortgage rates on commitments for 30-year, conventional, fixed-rate mortgages averaged 3.0% in 2021, compared to 3.1% for 2020.
+Mortgage rates are expected to remain low through 2022 but are forecasted to increase to an average of 3.6% for 2022.
 Low mortgage rates are expected to continue to contribute to overall high demand for home-buying.